 During inclement weather it may become necessary to close school earlier than the usual dismissal time.
 Although this early closing is announced on the radio, many parents are unaware of the closing and there may be no one home for your Student.
-First Philadelphia is concerned with the health and safety of each Student, particularly in the event of an early dismissal.
+We are concerned with the health and safety of each Student, particularly in the event of an early dismissal.
 Keep our emergency closing number at work, home, and with any emergency contacts.
 Work out an emergency plan with your Student.
 Any early dismissals will be announced on the radio.
-First Philadelphia will not be able to contact every family so on inclement weather days, please listen to the radio.
+We will not be able to contact every family so on inclement weather days, please listen to the radio.

-In the event that the School must close separately from the school district, our number (see above) will be announced on KYW (1060 am) new radio and the First Philadelphia website as soon as a decision has been made to close school or to dismiss early.
+In the event that the School must close separately from the school district, our number (see above) will be announced on KYW (1060 am) new radio.
+The School website as soon as a decision has been made to close school or to dismiss early.